 • Bicycling, like walking, has multiple benefits.
 In addition to serving as an alternative to the automobile, it provides recreational and health benefits and is especially popular with youth and teenagers who otherwise would have to be chauffeured by parents.
+A 1991 Harris poll found that recreation is the motivating purpose for 70 to 90 percent of bicyclists.

-- Existing Town bicycling amenities: - The North County Trailway passes through the southeastern portion of Yorktown.
+- Bicycle sales have been increasing for some time.
+A 1991 Harris poll found that 46 percent of all adult Americans had bicycled within the prior year, and 17 percent had done so 30 or more times.
+Bike technology has recently advanced with a return to wider tires with gearing systems similar to 10-speed road bikes, comfortable on both streets and trails.
+These statistics attest to the growing popularity of bicycling. - Existing Town bicycling amenities: - The North County Trailway passes through the southeastern portion of Yorktown.
 The Trailway is well-maintained and popular among residents. - There are plans, at present, to connect this bike trail to FDR Park. - There is a proposal to create a bike lane or path through FDR Park, running north along Strang Boulevard, crossing the Taconic on a new pedestrian/bike bridge, and providing a connection to Mohegan Lake via Scofield Road and Mohegan Avenue.
-This also would provide a connection to Route 6, a proposed future bike route, according to the State Department of Transportation (DOT.)1 - Since there is only one off-street bike path currently in Yorktown, most cyclists ride on public streets, where they share the roadway with cars. - Local residential streets are typically good for biking. . - On major streets like Route 202, the combination of narrow shoulders, high traffic speeds, and heavy congestion make biking unsafe, uncomfortable, and inconvenient.
-Intersections can be particularly difficult to negotiate on a bike. - Providing additional bike lanes, routes, and paths would increase biking opportunities, promote more safe conditions, and provide a greater outlet for local biking interest. - Some Task Force participants expressed support for establishing long-distance bicycle routes and connecting existing parks and open spaces with bicycling/walking trails. - According to the NYSDOT Highway Design Manual, the establishment of a signed bicycle route is based on the following criteria: - The municipality with jurisdiction for each bicycle route segment has mapped the route as part of a comprehensive bicycle plan. - The route provides through and direct travel in bicycle-demand corridors. - Surface imperfections have been corrected, e.g., adjusting utility covers and installing bicycle safe drainage grates.
+This also would provide a connection to Route 6, a proposed future bike route, according to the State Department of Transportation (DOT.)1 - Since there is only one off-street bike path currently in Yorktown, most cyclists ride on public streets, where they share the roadway with cars. - Local residential streets are typically good for biking.
+Traffic calming devices can and should be designed not to friendly to cyclists. - On major streets like Route 202, the combination of narrow shoulders, high traffic speeds, and heavy congestion make biking unsafe, uncomfortable, and inconvenient.
+Intersections can be particularly difficult to negotiate on a bike. - Providing additional bike lanes, routes, and paths would increase biking opportunities, promote more safe conditions, and provide a greater outlet for local biking interest. - Some Task Force participants expressed support for establishing long-distance bicycle routes and connecting existing parks and open spaces with bicycling/walking trails. - According to the NYSDOT Highway Design Manual, the establishment of a signed bicycle route is based on the following criteria: - The municipality with jurisdiction for each bicycle route segment has mapped the route as part of a comprehensive bicycle plan. - The route provides through and direct travel in bicycle-demand corridors. - Surface imperfections have been corrected, e.g., adjusting utility covers and installing bicycle safe drainage grates. - The route will be periodically maintained, dealing with the accumulation of dirt, broken glass and other debris at the sides of the road. - The lane and/or shoulder widths along the bicycle route are consistent with specified guidelines.

-New York State Department of Transportation, Hudson Valley Trailways and Maps, www.dot.state.ny.us/reg/r8/bikes/hudsbt_map.html, visited March 21, 2003.
+1 New York State Department of Transportation, Hudson Valley Trailways and Maps, www.dot.state.ny.us/reg/r8/bikes/hudsbt_map.html, visited March 21, 2003.